leejoneshane/docker-youphptube/README.md

 utube#>gencerts.sh↵

 Then, You should open browser conenect to https://the_server_url and setup your YouPHPTube Streamer Server.
-By the way, The YouPHPTube Encoder Server was installed in https://the_server_url/encoder, don't forget to setup the configurations.
+By the way, The YouPHPTube Encoder Server was installed in https://the_server_url/encoder, don't forget to setup the configurations too.